Bradford Canal Road

 Here, a new signal controlled junction will be provided that will incorporate a controlled cycle crossing and will stop traffic on Queens Road to allow Valley Road traffic to exit onto Queens Road.
 This new junction will be linked to the traffic signals at the Midland Road junction and will ease congestion to ring road traffic.

 There will be no-entry to Valley Road as this will be one-way northbound.
-There will be no-right-turn from Bolton Lane on to Queens Road and no-right-turn from Queens Road on to Bolton Lane.
-There will also be parking restrictions introduced along Bolton lane.
+A TRO is required in order to legal prevent this traffic movement.
+There will also be parking restrictions introduced along Bolton Lane.

 Space will be provided by narrowing the footways on both sides of the road and widening the carriageway on the eastern side of Hillam Road.
-The carriageway width will remain the same as at present so that access to premises can be maintained whilst also maintaining space for lorries to park.
+The carriageway width will remain the same as at present and parking restrictions will be introduced in order to prevent parking on the west side of Hillam Road.
+A TRO is required to prevent parking on one side of Hillam Road.

 August 2016 – What is happening now?